marcusm009/docker-tutorial/README.md

 #### Important Options With `docker run`

-* -d, --detach: This option runs the container in the background and returns the container ID.
+* `-d`, `--detach`: This option runs the container in the background and returns the container ID.
 If you don't use this option, your terminal will attach to the container's standard output and you won't be able to use the terminal until you stop the container.

-* -i, --interactive: This option keeps STDIN open, even if not attached.
+* `-i`, `--interactive`: This option keeps STDIN open, even if not attached.
 This can be useful if you want to provide input to the container at some point.

-* -t, --tty: This option allocates a pseudo-TTY.
+* `-t`, `--tty`: This option allocates a pseudo-TTY.
 This is generally used in combination with -i to provide an interactive shell.

-* -p, --publish: This option binds a container's port to a host port so that the application inside the container can be accessed from outside the Docker host.
+* `-p`, `--publish`: This option binds a container's port to a host port so that the application inside the container can be accessed from outside the Docker host.
 The syntax is -p host_port:container_port.

-* --name: This option lets you assign a name to the container, which can be useful for identifying and managing containers.
+* `--name`: This option lets you assign a name to the container, which can be useful for identifying and managing containers.

-* -v, --volume: This option lets you mount host directories or volumes into the container.
+* `-v`, `--volume`: This option lets you mount host directories or volumes into the container.
 This is useful for data persistence or sharing data between the host and the container.

-* -e, --env: This option lets you set environment variables in the container.
+* `-e`, `--env`: This option lets you set environment variables in the container.
 This can be useful for configuring the application inside the container.

-* --rm: This option automatically removes the container when it exits.
+* `--rm`: This option automatically removes the container when it exits.
 This can be useful for cleanup, especially during development when you might be creating and destroying containers frequently.

-* --restart: This option sets a restart policy for how to handle container exits.
+* `--restart`: This option sets a restart policy for how to handle container exits.
 The options are no, on-failure[:max-retries], always, unless-stopped.

-* --network: This option connects a container to a network.
+* `--network`: This option connects a container to a network.
 You can use it to connect to the default network, a user-defined network, or even disable networking.

 Here is an example of how to use some of these options together: